d8corp/innet-server/README.md

 [← back](#main)

 This element MUST be placed in [\<server>](#server) element.
-It defines run-time call handler for parent element.
+It defines a run-time call handler for parent element.

 *src/app.tsx*
 ```typescript jsx